 Unfortunately, a lot of cracked pipes happen in hidden places where you can’t see evidence of the leak.
 After thawing your pipes, you will want to keep an eye on your water bill.
 If you see a water bill spike, there’s a very good chance you’ve got a hidden leak.
 A restoration professional will use leak detection equipment to locate the leak.

 When frozen pipes burst, you have an urgent and costly emergency on your hands.
 You’ll need to spring into action quickly after you notice a burst pipe in your home.
 Your priorities are first, to stop and/or minimize the potential water damage and then, to facilitate clean up.
-Here are three things we recommend doing immediately after a pipe bursts:
+Here are three things we recommend doing immediately after a pipe burst: